West Bay Connector Trail

 Q. Where is the trail located?

 The proposed trail will be about 6.5 km long.
 It will extend from the existing Salmon Arm Wharf boardwalk through the Neskonlith and Adams Lake Communities to the Northern edge of the Adams Lake Community ending near Pierres Point Road (50 Ave NW).
-The exact location of the trail is still being decided, but we know it will be north and/or northeast of the existing Canadian Pacific Kansas City (CPKC) Railway.
+The exact location of the trail has been determined.
+To see the location, click here

 Q. What is a preliminary design?